CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 and there would be more overhead in storing messages in an external message store.
 However, if an email has to be rescheduled, and is going to be stored in RabbitMQ for a longer period of time, it is better to store the MIME message in an external message store.
-In the JSON message you will then not need a "mime" property, but a "key" property instead that refers to the key where the message can be found.
+In the JSON message you will not need a "mime" property, but a "key" property instead.
+This "key" property refers to the key where the message can be found.

 #### JSON property